sarguido/data-preprocessing-workshop/README.md

 3. Create a virtual environment with `python -m venv venvname`.
 Feel free to replace `venvname` with whatever you'd like to name the environment.
 4. Type `source venvname/bin/activate` to activate the environment.
 5. Run `pip install -r requirements.txt`.
-6. run `jupyter notebook` to launch Jupyter Notebook
+6. Run `jupyter notebook` to launch Jupyter Notebook, or `jupyter lab` to launch JupyterLab.

 ## Workshop Outline